Radio West Fife

+Radio West Fife is the Community radio station serving Dunfermline and West Fife.
+It launched on DAB+ on 31st August 2026 after 14 years as an online station.
+Radio West Fife broadcasts to a population of almost 225000 in Dunfermline, West Fife, Clackmannanshire, Stirling and Falkirk broadcasting on the Stirling and Falkirk multiplex.
+It is available online, on smart speakers and on the station's own mobile app.

+History

-Radio West Fife is one of Scotland's oldest hospital radio stations and broadcasts by landline to the Queen Margaret Hospital in Dunfermline.
+Radio West Fife was one of Scotland's earliest hospital radio stations broadcasting by landline to the Queen Margaret Hospital in Dunfermline.

-From its humble beginnings in September 1953, when broadcasting from a shed in the grounds of the West Fife Hospital, the station has grown considerably.
-This has been achieved partly through the fundraising efforts of the members and partly through sponsorships.
+It was initially broadcast from a shed in the grounds of the West Fife Hospital.
+The station has grown thanks to fundraising efforts of the members and through sponsorships.

-In the early days, the station focused on live broadcasts from Dunfermline Athletic Football Club's home games at East End Park, but now broadcasts a mix of music and specialist output including religious programmes.

 Following a spell of broadcasting from a caravan at Milesmark Hospital, the station moved to the grounds of Lynebank Hospital in 1993.

-Some pupils from nearby St Columbus High School volunteer at Radio West Fife as part of school community outreach programmes.

 The station began broadcasting online as a community radio station on 23 March 2012.

-In May 2020, Radio West Fife was awarded an FM license from Ofcom.